lgthevinh/tetris-game/README.md

 # Game features

-Basically this game inherits the orginal Tetris game.
+Basically this game inherits the orginal Tetris game, but all of the feature were developed without inheriting open-source.
 The game has the following features:

 - The game has a grid with a size of 10x20 cells.
 - The game has 7 different types of tetrominoes.